As a result of market conditions and an unprecedented surge in demand, Shipping times may be longer than normal.

 Precious metals prices fluctuate by the minute, and our Live Market Prices chart is updated every ten seconds to give you a view of your investments’ real-time market status!
 This chart shows side-by-side “bidding” and “asking” prices of gold, silver, platinum and palladium, as well as dollar change for each metal.
 If you’re getting poised to buy or sell a position any minute, our real-time reporting is a great way to pick exactly the right moment to pull the trigger.

 The gold price chart shows current real-time prices for gold, silver, platinum, and palladium.
 These charts can be used to show gold prices for the hour, day, month, quarter, year-to-date, and 12-month period.
-Our slider tool allows you to select a custom range of dates for pricing of gold and other precious metals.
+Our slider tool allows you to select a custom range of dates for the pricing of gold and other precious metals.
 Simply slide the ends of the scroll bar to the desired date or time range to obtain the gold price for that specific time period.

 For the latest price of silver, platinum, or palladium click on the desired precious metal in the menu directly above the interactive charts.
 Get a free investment guide to better understand the gold price chart and how precious metals fit within your investment portfolio or contact an investment representative at (800) 775-3504 for a FREE consultation.